Abhijeet Bhattacharya

 Abhijeet Bhattacharya (born 30 October 1958), professionally known as Abhijeet, is an Indian playback singer who primarily sings in the Hindi film industry.
 As well as Hindi, he has sung in his native language Bengali and in other languages including Marathi, Nepali, Tamil, Bhojpuri, Punjabi, and Odia, in both West Bengal and Bangladesh.
-He has sung 6050 songs in more than 1000 films.

-Some of his iconic tracks feature in BBC's "Top 40 Bollywood Soundtracks of all time".

 Personal life

 Abhijeet was born in Uttar Pradesh to a Kanpur-based Bengali Brahmin family the youngest of four to news editor Dheerendranath Bhattacharya and his wife Kamla Bhattacharya in Kanpur, Uttar Pradesh.
 He graduated in commerce (B.Com.) from Christ Church College, Kanpur in 1977.
 He started singing on stage from 1970.
 He left home in 1981 to pursue a career in singing in Bollywood.

-As part of an bengali annual tradition, Abhijeet Bhattacharya with family celebrates the festival of Durga Puja in the suburban neighbourhood of Lokhandwala every year know as Lokhandwala Durgotsav.
-Abhijeet,is a practising Hindu, takes part in the festivities with his entire family.